Business With Purpose

-The True North is a purpose-built small expedition ship, with a shallow draft (2.5 metres), and equipped with six expedition tenders and an on-board helicopter - and needing no shore-based infrastructure.
-The True North can access places bigger ships can’t - where few, if any, humans have ventured before.
+The True North and True North II are purpose-built small expedition ships, with shallow drafts (no longer than 2.5 metres), and equipped with several expedition tenders and an onboard helicopter - and needs no shore-based infrastructure while on adventure.
+True North Adventure Cruises can access places bigger ships can’t – and goes where few, humans have ventured before.

 “We see the very best of nature, culture and community during our adventures.
 We are constantly aware of the luxury and privilege that is afforded to guests and crew alike.”
 True North Founder and CEO, Craig Howson.

-Exploring one of the remotest wilderness areas on the continent aboard True North's signature Kimberley Wilderness Adventures is the only way to reach many of its most inaccessible and spectacular sites.
+Exploring one of the remotest wilderness areas on the Australian continent aboard True North's signature Kimberley Wilderness Adventures is the only way to reach many of the region’s most inaccessible and spectacular sites.
 The True North carries a maximum of 36 pampered but adventurous guests, guided by a crew of 22.
 The True North II is a more intimate experience with a maximum of 22 guests and a crew of 16.

-It is this light footprint that makes an adventure cruise on board the True North one of the most environmentally sensitive ways of accessing wilderness.
-Guests leave with the knowledge that they have had very privileged access to a precious wilderness area.
+It is a light footprint that makes an adventure cruise on board the True North one of the most environmentally sensitive and memorable ways of experiencing a very privileged access to a precious wilderness area.

-While the True North is renowned for superior comfort and style, the focus of a True North adventure is not onboard life: the true luxury is in the wilderness experience.
+While the True North is renowned for comfort and style, the focus and true luxury of a True North adventure is in the wilderness experience.

-“The True North is our adventure platform, our guests’ magic portal to the heart of wilderness.
-We venture way beyond the beaten track to where there are no tracks at all, and no other way to get there,” explains True North Founder and CEO, Craig Howson, who pioneered coastal adventures in the Kimberley over 30 years ago.
+“The True North is our adventure platform, our guests’ portal to the heart of wilderness.
+We venture way beyond the beaten track to where there are no tracks at all, and no other way to get there,” explained True North Founder and CEO, Craig Howson, who pioneered coastal adventures in The Kimberley more than 30 years ago.

 It’s in that experience of pure wilderness that guests begin to gain an understanding of the jaw-dropping majesty, the cultural significance and mind-boggling age of the landscape.

-“Our experiences are designed to ignite our guests’ sense of wonder – and that in turn inspires an appreciation of the importance of preserving wilderness,” says Craig.
+“Our experiences are designed to ignite our guests’ sense of wonder – and that in turn inspires an appreciation of the importance of preserving wilderness,” said Craig Howson.

-This approach defines all the True North itineraries, whether exploring the Kimberley, the off-shore islands or south coast of Western Australia; the beautiful but seldom-visited coast of remote South Australia; and even Sydney Harbour and the Hawksbury River in New South Wales.
+This approach defines all the True North itineraries, whether exploring The Kimberley, the offshore islands or south coast of Western Australia, the beautiful but seldom-visited coast of remote South Australia, and even Sydney Harbour and the Hawkesbury River in New South Wales.

 “We believe that information and education are critical if people are to share responsibility for conserving wilderness and culture.
-Our guests don’t necessarily want to be lectured to, but they do want to be enlightened,” explains Craig.
+Our guests don’t necessarily want to be lectured to, but they do want to be enlightened and inspired,” explained Craig Howsan.

-The True North’s complement generally includes a naturalist or guest lecturer who, in addition to the highly-trained crew, provides relaxed, informative and entertaining commentary and interpretation of the culture, landscape and history of the places visited.
+The True North journeys generally includes a naturalist or guest lecturer who, in addition to the highly trained crew and guides, provides relaxed, informative and entertaining commentary and interpretation of the culture, landscape and history of the places visited.

-In addition to its extraordinary natural attractions, the Kimberley is renowned for its countless galleries of rock art.
-Featuring Wandjina and Gwion Gwion spirit figure paintings and drawings dating back 17,000 years, these rock galleries are recognised as possibly the world’s oldest art.
+In addition to its extraordinary natural attractions, The Kimberley is renowned for its countless galleries of rock art.
+Featuring Wandjina and Gwion Gwion spirit figure paintings and drawings dating back 17,000 years, the remote galleries are recognised as possibly the world’s oldest art sites.

-The True North’s guests have the unrivalled opportunity to fly by helicopter or hike with guides (some with specialist knowledge of Aboriginal culture) to galleries of perfectly-preserved paintings that may have seen few, if any, Non-Indigenous visitors.
+The True North’s guests have the opportunity to fly by helicopter or hike with guides (some with specialist knowledge of Aboriginal culture) to galleries of perfectly preserved paintings that may have seen few non-Indigenous visitors.

-“These activities are conducted on traditional lands.
-We show our respect for the Traditional Owners through direct liaison and participation in consultative management, and through incorporating Welcome To Country ceremonies into our itineraries,” says Craig.
+“These activities are conducted on Traditional lands.
+We show our respect for the Traditional Owners through direct liaison and consultation with the communities whose lands we visit, and through acknowledgement of Country,” said Craig Howson.

-“As with all the Indigenous-owned and regional areas on our adventures, we visit only when welcome and we leave only goodwill.”
+“With all the lands we visit on our adventures, we visit only when welcome and we aim to leave only goodwill.”

 ‘Leaving goodwill’ and supporting remote communities are fundamental tenets of the company ethos.

-On the Southern Safari itinerary, this includes working with family-owned tour operators on Kangaroo Island and at Victor Harbour, as well as visiting local vineyards and restaurants in the Barossa Valley.
-On the Adventure South West itinerary, guests can visit Albany’s historic whaling station, while in Sydney there are interpretive experiences with Traditional Owners and tours of the Broken Bay pearling facility, as well as many other interactive experiences.
+On the Southern Safari itinerary, this includes working with family-owned tour operators on Kangaroo Island and at Victor Harbor, as well as visiting local vineyards and restaurants in the Barossa Valley.
+On the Adventure South West itinerary, guests can visit Albany’s historic sites, while in Sydney there are interpretive experiences with Traditional Owners and tours of the Broken Bay pearling facility, as well as many other interactive experiences.

 The True North’s cabins and common areas feature landscape paintings by Australian artists including Ingrid Windram, Jacinda Bayne and Andrew Tischler.
 True North has also developed a partnership with revered landscape painter, Larry Mitchell.
-As ‘artist in residence’, Mitchell has sailed aboard the TRUE NORTH to remote communities and chronicled traditional village life.
-He uses his work to highlight issues of rising sea levels and climate change at exhibitions around the world.
+As ‘artist in residence’, Mitchell’s works chronicle traditional village life and highlight issues of rising sea levels and climate change at exhibitions around the world.

-Local suppliers also feature on the destination-inspired menu and the company actively champions locally-sourced, sustainable, organic and uniquely Australian producers.
+Local suppliers also feature on the destination-inspired menu, championing locally sourced, sustainable, organic and uniquely Australian producers.

-Fresh bounty from the surrounding ocean ‘larder’ is a highlight, and True North guests have the unusual opportunity to be involved at every stage of the ‘ocean to plate’ journey.
-They might contribute to the evening’s meal by landing the catch of the day – perhaps a prized barramundi or King George Whiting – or by accompanying the ship’s chef to pry black-lipped oysters from the rocks, or to go mud-crabbing.
+With strict ‘catch and release except for immediate consumption’, True North guests have the opportunity to be involved at every stage of the ‘ocean to plate’ journey.
+They might contribute to the evening’s meal by landing the catch of the day – perhaps a barramundi or King George whiting – or by accompanying the ship’s chef to pry black-lipped oysters from the rocks, or to go mud-crabbing.
 They can then watch the preparation – and enjoy the results.

-“Apart from being great fun, these experiences give guests a greater understanding of sustainable harvesting and man’s connection to the ocean,” says Craig.
+“Apart from being great fun, these experiences give guests a greater understanding of sustainable harvesting and mankind’s connection to the ocean,” said Craig Howson.

-“We, as well as our guests, want our experiences to be sustainable and preferably beneficial to others.”
+“We, as well as our guests, want our experiences to be not only sustainable but beneficial to others.”

-True North maintains an active redemption program where the company, guests and crew are encouraged to become involved in a diverse range of philanthropic and environmental projects.
-In addition to providing impromptu assistance where it’s needed, the program delivers donations of clothing, school materials and sporting equipment to remote and underprivileged communities in areas included on the various itineraries.
+True North Adventure Cruises maintains an active and diverse range of philanthropic and environmental projects.
+Guests and crew are encouraged to deliver donations of clothing, school materials and sporting equipment to remote and underprivileged communities in areas included on the various itineraries.

-- The TRUE NORTH is compliant with requirements under the International Convention for the Prevention of Pollution from Ships (MARPOL), an international agreement designed to minimise and eventually eliminate pollution of the sea by harmful substances.
+- The True North + True North II adhere to requirements under the International Convention for the Prevention of Pollution from Ships (MARPOL), an international agreement designed to minimise and eventually eliminate pollution of the sea.

-- The company makes significant financial contributions to national park and marine reserve management via license and access fees and through providing monitoring and feedback.
+- The company contributes to national park and marine reserve programs via license and access fees and provides monitoring and feedback to inform conservation management.
 The company also collects access fees on behalf of Traditional Owners.

-- When visiting wilderness areas, our crew are careful to ensure we leave no trace: that guests do not disturb the flora or fauna or sites of cultural significance, and that no one leaves behind more than their footprints.
+- When visiting wilderness areas, the crew are careful to ensure they leave no trace: that guests do not disturb the flora or fauna or sites of cultural significance, and that no one leaves behind more than their footprints.

-- True North supports programs that target combatting plastic in the ocean.
-On board, waste is either processed via the on-board treatment plant, retained for recycling or retained for disposal in an approved waste management site on shore.
+- True North Adventure Cruises supports programs that target combatting plastic in the ocean.
+On board, waste is either processed via the onboard treatment plant, retained for recycling or retained for disposal in an approved waste management site on shore.